 You must have heard about or even joined a cooperative society.
 A cooperative society is one of the easiest means of getting a substantial amount of capital for starting up.

-In a cooperative society, you will have access to a good amount of money after contributing over a while.
-Cooperative societies not only offer you a method of saving; they can also offer loans less predatory than venture capitalists or commercial banks.
+In a cooperative society, you will have access to a good amount of money after contributing for a while.
+Cooperative societies offer you a method of saving and less predatory loans than venture capitalists.
 This is most relevant if you intend to leave your current job to start up your own business.

 How does crowdfunding work?

 Crowdfunding is the use of a small amount of capital gathered from different individuals or agencies to finance a business.
-Crowdfunding has different types, each varying with the purpose of the convener.
+Crowdfunding has different types and each varies with the purpose of the convener.

-Some Angel Investors hunt for scalable and profit-driven business on crowdfunding platforms.
-In this dispensation, crowdfunding is done on the internet; that way, you can reach a wider audience and even do that on a global scale.
+Some Angel Investors hunt for scalable and profit-driven businesses on crowdfunding platforms.
+In this dispensation, people crowdfund on the internet.
+That way, you can reach a wider audience and even do that on a global scale.